 However, this is NOT how a neurological disease operates.
 But it IS how anxiety can cause all sorts of nerve-impulse firing in muscles.

-“Some people have benign fasciculation syndrome, which is just that – benign,” says Daniel Kantor, MD, President-Elect of the Florida Society of Neurology (FSN) and Medical Director of Neurologique, an organization dedicated to patient care, research and education.
+“Some people have benign fasciculation syndrome, which is just that – benign,” says Daniel Kantor, MD, director of the Neurology Residency Program, Florida Atlantic University.

 He continues: “This means that even without an underlying muscle or nervous system disease, people sometimes have fasciculations.”
 Fasciculations is the medical term for twitching muscles.

 “While muscle twitching can be a concerning and disturbing symptom, many people have it simply as ‘one of those things,’ and in that case, it is nothing to worry about.

 “Of course, you always want to clarify this with your primary care doctor or neurologist to exclude other, more serious, causes.”

 When muscle twitching is the symptom of a serious neurological disorder, it’s almost always accompanied by other symptoms such as strange cramping or an uncharacteristic weakness such as one day finding you can’t hold your hairdryer.